Żurek is one of the best known polish traditional soups, recognized worldwide. Rumor has it that polish Żur was the very first polish cuisine.

 A definietive must – have meal during Easter time in Poland.
-Depending on the region and local traditions there are various ways to serve Żur which is also known as Żurek or Barszcz Biały (white borsch).
-In Poland it is sometimes served in an edible bowl made of bread or with boiled potatoes and halved hard-boiled eggs.
+Depending on the region and local traditions there are various ways to serve Żur.
+That soup is also known as Żurek or Barszcz Biały (white borsch).
+In Poland it is sometimes served in few ways.
+An edible bowl made of bread or with boiled potatoes and halved hard-boiled eggs.
 It is also traditionally eaten during Easter.
-Although Polish name Żur comes from German word ‘sūr’ (‘sauer’ in modern German) meaning sour, there are 2 legends about how has it all started and who cooked it for the first time.
+Although Polish name Żur comes from German word ‘sūr’ (‘sauer’ in modern German) meaning sour.
+There are 2 legends about how has it all started and who cooked it for the first time.
 Thus we decided to write these stories in a nutshell for you.

 The Mean Innkeeper